Gopal-Dahale/Gopal-Dahale.github.io/_pages/about.md

 ---
 permalink: /
-title: "Hello there, I'm Gopal"
+title: "Hello there, I'm Gopal 👋"
 excerpt: "About me"
 author_profile: true
 redirect_from: